CVD vs. HPHT Lab Diamonds: What’s the Difference?

 CVD vs. HPHT Lab Grown Diamonds

-Chemical Vapor Deposition (CVD):
+Chemical Vapor Deposition (CVD)

 General Electric developed the first lab-grown diamond in 1955.
 DeBeers purchased the technology, which then vanished for many years.
 While the GE/DeBeers diamond was created using the HPHT method, it paved the way for further technological advancements that led to the development of CVD diamonds.
-CVD diamonds had become a reality by the 1980s.
+As a result, CVD diamonds had become a reality by the 1980s.

 Carbon atoms connect to the seed diamond layer by layer via the CVD method.
-This results in a stunning, real diamond.
+This results in a stunning, genuine diamond.
 However, the process is sluggish, with bigger surfaces moving at a pace of 0.1-10 microns per hour (smaller surfaces grow at slower rates).
 The time it takes to produce a 1ct CVD diamond varies, but it is commonly estimated to take around a month.

-As close to mined diamonds as it gets.
+As close to mined diamonds as it gets

 As a result, after CVD diamonds complete their growth, they undergo the same certification process as mined diamonds.
 Qualified diamond certification labs measure and assess the diamonds' color, cut, clarity, and carat (the 4 Cs), and each diamond is given an overall grade.